- Doctoral Programme in Education

 9. Gender, education and social inclusion

 Potential doctoral thesis directors: Dr. Patricia Melgar Alcantud

 The Doctoral Programme in Education is governed by Royal Decree 99/2011, of 28 January, which establishes the organisation of official doctoral studies programmes.
 The access requirements are those set out in this Royal Decree and which can be consulted at the following web address www.udg.edu/doctorat/acces.

-1) Previous training in the field of education, that will be appraised from the academic record.
+- Previous training in the field of education, which will be appraised from the academic record.
 (30%)

-2) Previous knowledge related to the preferred line of research, which will be appraised based on the academic-professional Curriculum vitae.
+- Previous knowledge related to the preferred line of research, which will be appraised based on the academic-professional curriculum vitae.
 (25%)

-3) Motivation to carry out the doctoral degree in one of the lines of the programme, that will be appraised from a personal letter or interview with the candidate.
+- Motivation to carry out the doctoral degree in one of the lines of the programme, which will be appraised from a personal letter or interview with the candidate.
 (25%)

-Note: Definitive acceptance on to the doctoral degree programme is conditional upon acceptance by one of the programme's researchers, of supervision and/or direction of the doctoral thesis.
+Note: Definitive acceptance onto the doctoral degree programme is conditional upon acceptance by one of the programme's researchers, by tutors and/or the director of the doctoral thesis.

 Regarding educational activities, the School of Doctoral Studies organises courses, seminars and other cross-disciplinary educational activities (soft skills) directed at research training and assisting with the writing and presentation of the doctoral thesis.
 We ask that the courses be given in English as our language of choice, although Catalan is the language most frequently used.
 They are generally 10-hour courses or seminars.
 There are a series of activities that are transferable and are of interest to all doctoral programmes, and others that are specific to a particular doctoral programme

 Additional requirement for presenting the thesis on the doctoral programme in Education